prasadmuley/prasadmuley.github.io/_posts/2016-8-28-continuous_delivery.md

 > When you've releases in every week, You have to make sure that public branch like master shouldn't have broken changes.
   Also there is no point to deploy and test code which is broken.

-We've been follow codebase's [merge request flow](https://support.codebasehq.com/articles/repositories/creating-a-merge-request) at [ShopSocially](shopsocially.com).
+We've been following codebase's [merge request flow](https://support.codebasehq.com/articles/repositories/creating-a-merge-request) at [ShopSocially](shopsocially.com).
 It's similar to github's [pull request flow](https://help.github.com/articles/about-pull-requests/).

 ### How is merge request flow helping in continuous delivery / releases?
 Most of the times, developers get conflicts whenever they merge their code into target branch.
 It's expected due to multiple colleagues are working simultaneously.
-Production release get delay due to conflicts at target branch like develop.
+Production release gets delay due to conflicts at target branch like develop.

 Merge request helps to take a call whether to merge your branch or rebase it